kkdg/dexs-pm-system/readme.txt

 = Upgrade from v.
 0.9.1 BETA to v.
 1.0.0 and above =
 A upgrade to the new Version (1.0.0 RC.1) is easily and completed in a few seconds.

-2. Deactivate the current installed version of our plugin, through the "Plugins" menu in WordPress.
+1. Deactivate (IMPORTANT: and don't deinstall!) the current installed version of our plugin, through the "Plugins" menu in WordPress.
+2. Delete the "dexs-pm-system" folder in the Plugins Directory on your server.
-3. FTP: Delete the current folder on your server and upload the new folder (the new version).
+3. Download the new version and Unpack it on your server, also in the Plugins Directory.
-4. Activate the Dexs PM System (1.0.0 RC.1 or above) and click on "Please click here" on the red Error message.
+4. 	reActivate the Dexs PM System and click on the "Please click here" text in the red Error message.
 5. Click on the big button "UPGRADE NOW" an wait a few seconds.
 6. Finished! :)